thanhsondoan02/Foodie/README.md

 ## Instructions for hosting
 This section is for hosting website in [https://int3306.freeddns.org/](https://int3306.freeddns.org/) only.
 We have cloned the repo, installed required packet and update config.
 So that we can go straight to the following steps.

-First shut down all current terminals then open new terminal and expose port 8080.
+First shut down all current terminals then open a new terminal and expose port 8080.

 ```
 /etc/jupyter/bin/expose 8080
 ```

-From `root` folder to  `Foodie/server`:
+From `root` folder to  `Foodie/server` folder:

 ```
 cd Foodie/server